 - Bright red, orange, & yellow color patterns more often contain lead – it’s used to create deep, rich colors.
 (Unless you’re sure the manufacturer uses lead-free glaze).

 - Dishes with glaze crazing or “glaze crackle” (when your plate is full of cracks).

-Knowing which materials to avoid and what criteria go into eco-friendly dinnerware will make future buying decisions easier.
+Knowing which materials to avoid and the specific criteria for eco-friendly dinnerware will make future buying decisions easier.